K. K. Venugopal

 Kottayan Katankot Venugopal (born 6 September 1931) is an Indian constitutional lawyer and a senior advocate in the Supreme Court of India.
-On 1 July 2017, he was appointed as the Attorney General of India and retired on 30 September, 2022.
+He was enrolled as an advocate on 27 January 1954.
+On 1 July 2017, he was appointed as the Attorney General of India and retired on 30 September 2022.
 He is Patron of SAARCLAW (A regional apex body of SAARC) and earlier has been its President.
-He is founder of M K Nambyar SAARCLAW Centre For Advanced Legal Studies at the NALSAR Law University.
+He is founder of M K Nambyar SAARCLAW Centre For Advanced Legal Studies at the NALSAR University of Law.

-Early and personal life
+Early life and education

-Venugopal was born in a Nair family to M. K. Nambiar and Kalyani Nambiar in Kanhangad, a town in the South Canara district of Madras Presidency of British India (present-day Kerala, India), and grew up in Mangalore.
+Venugopal was born in a Nair family to Meloth Krishnan Nambiar and Kalyani Nambiar in Kanhangad, a town in the South Canara district of the Madras Presidency of British India (present-day Kerala), and grew up in Mangalore.

-Venugopal did his B.Sc in Physics from the prestigious Madras Christian College, Chennai and law from Raja Lakhamgouda Law College, Belgaum.
-He had also studied at the St. Aloysius College, Mangaluru.
+Venugopal was a student at St. Aloysius College, Mangalore.
+He then enrolled at Madras Christian College, Chennai, to complete his degree in Physics and dropped out as he fell ill during the final exams.
+Afterwards, he did his degree in Law at Raja Lakhamgouda Law College, Belgaum.

 Career

+In 1970, K.K.
+Venugopal appeared in the Supreme Court of India on behalf of an aspiring medical student for his MBBS admission in the state of Tamil Nadu.
+The opposing junior lawyer was P. Chidambaram, who later became the Finance Minister of India.
+He appeared on behalf of Dr. A. Peeriakaruppan s/o Dr. P. R. Annamalai MD and the Chief Justice Hegde gave the verdict on 15 January 1971 in favor of the aspiring Medical Student Periakaruppan and the State of Tamil Nadu lost its Case.
+This is a landmark decision, that gave more weightage for the merit rather than other influences.

-Venugopal served as President of the Union Internationale des Avocats (UIA - International Association of Lawyers) from 1996 to 1997.
+Venugopal was the President of the Supreme Court Bar Association (1990–91, 1994-95 and 1999-2000).
+He was President of the Union Internationale des Avocats (UIA - International Association of Lawyers) from 1996 to 1997.

 Venugopal has appeared in many high-profile cases.
-Most significantly, he was appointed by the Royal Government of Bhutan to serve as the Constitutional adviser for drafting of the Constitution of Bhutan.
+He was appointed by the Royal Government of Bhutan to serve as the Constitutional adviser for drafting of the Constitution of Bhutan.
+He has advised the then President of Sri Lanka, Chandrika Bandaranaike Kumaratunga, on the devolution of powers on the Tamil regions of Sri Lanka (2004).
 On 30 June 2017, he was appointed as the Attorney General of India under the leadership of Prime Minister Narendra Modi.
-The 88-year-old succeeded Mukul Rohatgi, who stepped down after the first term.
+He succeeded Mukul Rohatgi, who stepped down after the first term.
 Venugopal held the office of Additional Solicitor General in Morarji Desai’s Government.
 He has appeared in a variety of cases in the last 50 years.
-Venugopal was appointed as amicuscuriae to assist the Supreme Court in the high profile 2G spectrum case.
+Venugopal was appointed as amicus curiae to assist the Supreme Court in the high profile 2G spectrum case.

-He also appeared for the BJP leader L. K. Advani in the Demolition of the Babri Masjid case.
+He appeared for the BJP leader L. K. Advani in the Demolition of the Babri Masjid case.

+Other well-known lawyers have been trained under his tutelage.